The Importance of Accurate Record-Keeping

 - If there are discrepancies between your records and those of your employee, we consider the employer's record official.

-If we request to review your records and they show that a retiree has exceeded the limits, that person's retirement benefits will be put on hold, and he or she may be required to repay benefits received while ineligible.
-In order for those benefits to resume, the retiree is required to end post-retirement employment.
+If we request to review your records and they show that a retiree has exceeded a limit(s), that person's retirement benefits will be put on hold, and he or she may be required to repay benefits received while ineligible.
+In order for those benefits to resume, the retiree is required to end post-retirement employment that counts toward the limit(s) that was exceeded.

 Therefore, in addition to the requirement to keep an accurate record for each working PSRS/PEERS retiree at your district, we strongly suggest that you:

-- Consult with your retired employees when they begin post-retirement employment to discuss how hours (and for PSRS retirees, salary) will be tracked
+- Consult with your retired employees when they begin post-retirement employment to discuss how work will be tracked

 - Check with each employee regularly to ensure that your records are accurate and consistent